jetsemrick/jetsemrick/README.md

 # About Me:
-I am a recent graduate of the University of Kansas with degrees in computer science and economics.
-Recently, I have been focusing on learning Python and machine learning techniques.
+I am a graduate student at Cornell University.
+Previously, I studied computer science and economics at the University of Kansas.
+Recently, I have been focusing on machine learning, optimization, and quantitative trading.

 Currently, open to work and looking to join a cool and innovative team.